brittanyms/pilates-studio-analytics/README.md

 ## **Studio Pilates Operations Insights - Project Overview**

-Founded in 2022, the Studio Pilates is an Atlanta pilates studio offering group and private classes, with a range of levels (Intro, Level 1, Level 2, Level 3).
+Founded in 2022, <i>Studio Pilates</i> is an Atlanta pilates studio offering group and private classes, with a range of levels (Intro, Level 1, Level 2, Level 3).
 To optimize class operations for the upcoming year they hired a data team to analyze its performance.
 The primary objective is to maximize studio utilization by analyzing key performance indicators related to class attendance and scheduling.

 ---